nguyenquantum/nguyenquantum.github.io/index.md

 layout: page
 title: ""
 ---
-I'm an undergraduate student in Physics and Computer Science at MIT.
+I'm an undergraduate student studying Physics and Computer Science at MIT.